hyojin0912/HJ-GPCRact/preprocessing/README.md

 ```bash
 python preprocessing/03_generate_ligand_graphs.py
 ```
+⚠️ Important Note: Generating 3D conformers (MMFF/UFF optimization) for over 100,000 ligands is highly computationally expensive.
+For training and reproduction purposes, we strongly recommend downloading the pre-computed graph dataset using our bash script (bash scripts/download_full_data.sh) rather than running this script from scratch.

 ### Step 4: Create Final Dataset & Scaffold Splits (Key Step)
 This notebook merges all information and performs the Scaffold-based clustering and splitting.
 It generates the final train.csv, val.csv, and test.csv files used for model training.